THE BIG LEBOWSKI — CLASSIC FILM PICK

-Regular bowling games with his closest friends Walter and Donny (John Goodman and Steve Buscemi), and steady doses of pot and White Russians, assist.
-Considering The Dude's impoverished counterculture persona, it's improbable that he could be mistaken for the multi-millionaire "Lebowski" from whom a pair of thugs are hired to extort money.
+Regular bowling games with his closest friends Walter and Donny (John Goodman and Steve Buscemi), and steady doses of pot and White Russians, assist with his mission.
+Considering The Dude's impoverished counterculture persona, it's improbable that he could be mistaken for the multi-millionaire "Lebowski" from whom a pair of thugs is hired to extort money.
 The "Big Lebowski's" trophy wife owes big debts to a local pornographer called Treehorn (Ben Gazzara).
-One of the thugs pees on The Dude's only rug in his sparsely appointed bungalow during an in-home attack that leaves the Dude's head doused in toilet water.
+One of the thugs maliciously pees on The Dude's only rug, which sits on the floor of his sparsely appointed bungalow.
+The in-home attack leaves the Dude's head doused in toilet water.
 Bummer.

-There's a belated punch of irony that comes later when Lebowski's artist daughter Maude (Julianne Moore) reveals that her father is broke.
-All his trappings of wealth are just a facade.
-During his brief visit The Dude meets Lebowski's much younger nymphomaniac wife Bunny (Tara Reid) who takes advantage of the meeting to offer The Dude her oral services in exchange for a "thousand dollars."
+There's a belated punch of dramatic irony that comes later when Lebowski's artist daughter Maude (Julianne Moore) reveals that her father is broke.
+His trappings of wealth represent an empty facade.
+During his brief visit with the ostensibly rich Lebowsky, The Dude meets the man’s much younger nymphomaniac wife Bunny (Tara Reid) who takes advantage of the meeting to offer The Dude her oral services in exchange for a "thousand dollars."